2020/2021 Winter Covid Operating Plan

 - At this time there will be no indoor places available to guests; in the event of extreme weather conditions, guests will be required to seek shelter in their own private vehicles.

-- Guest capacity and social distancing will be managed in the bathrooms, buildings, and shuttles; therefore, there may be a line with social distancing requirements outside.
+- Guest capacity and social distancing will be managed in the lift lines, bathrooms, buildings, and shuttles; therefore, there may be a line with social distancing requirements outside.

 - Social distancing will be required in the parking lots.
 Gatherings of ten people or more is advised against as per the state of Colorado regulations.